juanbritom/lolskillbot/README.md

 This was made possible with Discordrb API: https://github.com/meew0/discordrb <3

-And Maxwell's screencap (with some adjustments): https://github.com/Maxwell/screencap :D
+And Poltergeist (as well as Capybara, PhantomJS) :D